zzzprojects/docs/entityframework-classic.net/pages/features/update-from-query.md

 Try it: [NET Core](https://dotnetfiddle.net/8JuppD) | [NET Framework](https://dotnetfiddle.net/gSJJeh)

 ## Purpose
-`Updating` entities using `SaveChanges` normally require to load them first in the `ChangeTracker`.
+`Updating` entities using `SaveChanges` normally requires loading them first in the `ChangeTracker`.
 These additional round-trips are often not necessary.

 `UpdateFromQuery` gives you access to directly execute an `UPDATE` statement in the database and provide a **HUGE** performance improvement.